-The majority of settlements in ASX Clear (Futures) are cash settlements made on a net basis (as described above) for the purposes of regular margin payments and settlement of cash-settled derivatives.
+The majority of settlements in ASX Clear (Futures) are cash settlements made on a net basis (as described above) for the purposes of regular margin payments and settlement of payments arising from derivative transactions.

 During the Assessment period, the majority of settlements of margin were in cash (AUD or foreign denominated).
-Initial and variation margin requirements are calculated overnight based on each day's closing contract prices supplemented by additional pricing data for OTC derivatives (see CCP Standard 6.2), and are notified to participants by 6.00 am the next day for payment on that day.
+End of day initial and variation margin requirements are calculated overnight based on each day's closing contract prices supplemented by additional pricing data for OTC derivatives (see CCP Standard 6.2), and are notified to participants by 6.00 am the next day for payment on that day.
 Should ASX Clear (Futures)' exposures change significantly during the day, initial and variation margin can be called intraday (see CCP Standard 6.1).
-Intraday margin payments must be paid in cash within two hours of the participant being notified.
+Intraday margin payments must be paid in cash within the notified timeframe, which is generally one hour for futures derivatives and two hours for OTC derivatives.
 End-of-day and intraday margin is settled via Austraclear for AUD payments, and NZClear for NZD payments.

-Settlement values for cash-settled derivatives are calculated according to contract specifications, generally on the last trading day, or within one or two days of the last trading day.
-10 For example, for ASX SPI 200 Index Futures, ASX Clear (Futures) publishes the final settlement price of the contract on the first business day after expiry, with cash flows arising settled on the second business day after expiry (the value date for this contract).
-These cash flows in Austraclear or NZClear are settled with finality in real time, as are margin-related payments (see CCP Standard 8.1).
+Settlement values for cash-settled derivatives are calculated according to contract specifications.
+Futures are generally settled on the last trading day, or within one or two days after the last trading day.
+For example, for ASX SPI 200 Index Futures, ASX Clear (Futures) publishes the final settlement price of the contract on the first business day after expiry, with the associated cash flows settled on the second business day after expiry (the value date for this contract).
+By contrast, an OTC IRD contract can involve payments at regular intervals during the life of the contract, as well as payments at expiry.
+These payments are calculated overnight and settled on the next business day, along with margin payments.